tCooperBrown/fitness-tracker/README.md

 # Fitness Tracker

-An open-source alternative to popular fitness tracking applications like MyFitnessPal and MacroFactor, focused on weight management and progress visualization.
+An open-source alternative to popular fitness tracking applications like MyFitnessPal and MacroFactor, focused on weight management and progress visualisation.

 ## Project Overview